The Nippon Foundation DIVERSITY IN THE ARTS

 During the exhibition period, Spiral Café on the ground floor of the venue offers a food menu especially designed for the exhibition.
 Imagining Aoyama, the area where Spiral is located, truly as a blue mountain (the literal meaning of “Aoyama” in Japanese), this special menu creates a complementary experience to the exhibition through smell, taste, sound and texture, allowing visitors to feel like they are talking a walk in an imaginary blue mountain forest.

 Yuri Nomura (eatrip) has designed the food menu while Kako Osada (foodremedies) developed the desserts.
-The storytelling-style recipes were inspired by conversations between Kozue Handa, a woman who is visually impaired and with a strong affinity for eating and cooking, and Akiko Matsumoto.

 Further information will be announced in early September.